logankoester/meteor-ace/README.md

 And watch and enjoy your web page transform into a full featured IDE with themes, syntax highlighting, and live syntax checking/linting!
 Plus much more...

 ## Caveats

 Currently does not work with reactive templates since the Ace editor javascript rewrites the <div> element.
-Rather than using handlebars (or another template)
+Rather than using handlebars (or another template):
 ```
 <div id="editor">
   {{ editorContents }}